The Ultimate Guide to Interview Preparation

 Research shows that even mild sleep deprivation can cause memory loss, impaired judgement, decreased attention-spans, and a host of other ill-effects.
 This is not the state of mind you want to be in at an interview, where you absolutely need to be at the top of your game.

 Make it a point to hit the hay extra early the night before your next interview.
 Put away your phone and other digital distractions that can keep you awake.
-And record that episode of Game of Thrones to watch some other time.
+And record the episode of your favorite show that night to watch some other time.
 You’ll be thankful you did the next morning.

 9. Know where you are going